 - 2.1 All civil aircraft, operating in India, shall have a valid Noise Certificate on board in accordance with the provisions contained in CAR, Section-2, Series-F, Part-III and CAR 21, Subpart-I. - 2.2 Noise certification shall be granted or validated by DGCA for an aircraft on the basis of satisfactory evidence that the aircraft complies with requirements that are equal to the applicable standards specified in this CAR. - 2.3 If noise recertification is requested, it shall be granted or validated by DGCA for an aircraft on the basis of satisfactory evidence that the aircraft complies with requirements that are equal to the applicable standards specified in this CAR.
-Date to determine the recertification basis shall be the date of acceptance of the application for recertification by DGCA. - 2.4 The documents attesting noise certification shall be approved by DGCA and shall be required to be carried on the aircraft. - 2.5 The documents attesting noise certification for an aircraft shall provide at least the following information:
+Date to determine the recertification basis shall be the date of acceptance of the application for recertification by DGCA. - 2.4 The noise certificate issued by DGCA shall be required to be carried on the aircraft. - 2.5 The documents with respect to noise certification for an aircraft shall provide at least the following information:

 - Item 1.
 Aircraft Registration Mark,

 - Item 2.
 Aircraft Manufacturer,

 - Item 3.
 Aircraft Model,

 - Item 4.
 Aircraft Serial Number,

 - Item 5.
 Date of Manufacture,

 - Item 6.
 Flight Manual Reference,

 - Item 7.
 Maximum Take-off Mass,

 - Item 8.
 Maximum Landing Mass,

 - Item 9.
 Engine Manufacturer,

 - Item 10.
 Engine Model, Type and Serial Number,

 - Item 11.
 Propeller Type, Model and Serial Number,

 - Item 12.
 Noise Certification Standards,

 - Item 13.
 Additional modifications incorporated, if any, for the purpose of compliance with the applicable noise certification standards.

 - Item 14.
 Lateral/full-power noise level,

 - Item 15.
 Approach noise level,

 - Item 16.
 Flyover noise level,

 - Item 17.
 Over flight noise level,

 - Item 18.
 Take-off noise level,

 - Item 19.
 Statement of compliance including reference to Annex 16, Vol. I,

 - Item 20.
 Date of issuance of the noise certification document.

-- 2.6 Item listed on the noise certification documents shall be uniformly numbered in Arabic numerals, as indicated in paragraph 2.5 above.
+- 2.6 Item listed on the noise certification documents shall be uniformly numbered as indicated in paragraph 2.5 above.

-- 2.7 DGCA shall recognize noise certificate issued/granted by another Civil Aviation Authority provided that the requirements under which such certification was granted, are equal to the applicable standards as specified in this CAR.
+- 2.7 DGCA shall recognize noise certificate issued/granted by Civil Aviation Authority of other contracting state provided that the requirements under which such certification was granted, are equal to the applicable standards as specified in this CAR.

 - 2.8 DGCA shall suspend or revoke the noise certification of an aircraft on its register, if the aircraft ceases to comply with the applicable noise standards.
 DGCA shall not remove the suspension of a noise certification or grant a new noise certification unless the aircraft is found, on reassessment, to comply with the applicable noise standards.

 - 2.9 This CAR shall also apply for which the applicant has submitted an application to DGCA for the following purpose:

 - a) A Type Certificate in the case of a new type, or

-- b) Approval of a change in type design in the case of a derived version, or
+- b) Approval of a change in type design in the case of a derived version.

-- c) In either case, under an equivalent application procedure, as agreed by DGCA.